-A higher percentage of vessel-introduced NIS is noticeable among the most widespread NIS: 26% in the Mediterranean, (80% and 77 % in Baltic and Western European margin, respectively), considering post-1990 widespread NIS (Galil et al., 2014) [17].
+A higher percentage of vessel-introduced NIS is noticeable among the most widespread NIS: 26% in the Mediterranean, (80% and 77% in the Baltic and Western European margins, respectively), considering post-1990 widespread NIS (Galil et al. 2014).

-Approximately 350 NIS are estimated to have entered the Mediterranean via the Suez Canal after 1970, of which were 280 Lessepsian immigrants and approximately 70 entered by ship via the Suez Canal.
-The pace of Lessepsian migration has been decreasing, particularly in the last decade, despite the expansion of the Canal (Zenetos, 2017) [32].
+Approximately 350 NIS are estimated to have entered the Mediterranean via the Suez Canal after 1970, of which were 280 were Lessepsian immigrants (27) and approximately 70 entered by ship via the Suez Canal.
+The pace of Lessepsian migration has been decreasing, particularly in the last decade, despite the expansion of the Canal (Zenetos 2017).
 Of the 280 Lessepsian immigrants, approximately 200 species are established, but only 50 are invasive and spreading across the Mediterranean.
-The rest are locally established and their distribution is limited to the eastern Mediterranean.
-One of the latest invasive Lessepsian species is the lion fish (Pterois miles), which, within 6 years of its establishment (2012-2017), spread to the central Mediterranean (Karachle et al., 2017) [37].
+The rest are locally established and their distribution is limited to the Eastern Mediterranean.
+One of the latest invasive Lessepsian species is the lion fish (Pterois miles), which, within 6 years of its establishment (2012-2017), spread to the central Mediterranean (Karachle et al. 2017).

-In the Mediterranean Sea, like in the rest of the world, globalization, transoceanic canals and advances in ship building contributed to a dramatic increase in shipping introduced NIS.
-In particular, the replacement of 'dry ballast' by water in the early 20th century favoured transport of taxa with pelagic life stages and holoplanktonic taxa, which previously were unlikely to survive in transport.
-The increase in vessel traffic during and following the second world war left its mark in new cohorts of NIS: turf-forming macroalgae, blue crabs, veined rapa whelks and many more, recorded with increasing frequency near or in harbour's (for reviews (Galil et al., 2018) [26].
+In the Mediterranean Sea, as in the rest of the world, globalization, transoceanic canals contributed to a dramatic increase in shipping introduced NIS.
+The increase in vessel traffic during, and following, the Second World War left its mark in new cohorts of NIS (for reviews Galil et al. 2018).
 The result has been a marked increase in the number of NIS species across the Mediterranean, with the highest numbers recorded in the Eastern Mediterranean.